The Villeroys settle in Paris

 and the modest reopening.

-and he was glad that we had reopened ...
+He was glad that we had reopened ...

 What we did not realise at the time was